 Do you ever wonder if all the Facebook ads you see in your news feed are actually effective?
 It’s especially interesting considering that sometimes you find them to be annoying and a total nuisance.
 In actually, they can work wonders and if you’re a business owner, you should think about getting on board, because you might see a massive return.
 But just what are the benefits of Facebook ads, exactly?
+I suggest you check out our post on how to do Facebook advertising if this is new to you!

 Aside from email marketing, flawless web design, SEO, and organic social media, Facebook ads are important.
 There are billions of people who use Facebook every day, and if you place a targeted ad on the platform, your chances of reaching them skyrocket.
 This is a necessity — organic traffic on Facebook is almost non-existent.
 We’ll talk more about that later.